realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Types_of_ML.md

 Classification
 Classification is a form of supervised machine learning in which the label represents a categorization, or class.
 There are two common classification scenarios.

+Binary classification
+In binary classification, the label determines whether the observed item is (or isn't) an instance of a specific class.
+Or put another way, binary classification models predict one of two mutually exclusive outcomes.
+For example:

+Whether a patient is at risk for diabetes based on clinical metrics like weight, age, blood glucose level, and so on.
+Whether a bank customer will default on a loan based on income, credit history, age, and other factors.
+Whether a mailing list customer will respond positively to a marketing offer based on demographic attributes and past purchases.
+In all of these examples, the model predicts a binary true/false or positive/negative prediction for a single possible class.